Third plague pandemic: Origins

 The bubonic plague was endemic in populations of infected ground rodents in Central Asia and was a known cause of death among the migrant and established human populations in that region for centuries.
 An influx of new people because of political conflicts and global trade led to the spread of the disease throughout the world from Asia to the rest of Europe, to reach Africa and the Americas.

 A natural reservoir or nidus for plague is in western Yunnan: it is still a health risk.
 The third pandemic of plague originated in the area after a rapid influx of Han Chinese to exploit the demand for minerals, primarily copper, in the second half of the 19th century.
 By 1850, the population had exploded to over 7 million people.
 Increasing transportation throughout the region brought people in contact with plague-infected fleas, the primary vector between the yellow-breasted or buff-breasted rat (Rattus flavipectus) aka Rattus tanezumi and humans.
 People brought the fleas and rats back into growing urban areas, where small outbreaks sometimes reached epidemic proportions.
 The plague spread further and began to appear in the Pearl River delta, including Canton and Hong Kong.
-Although William McNeil and others believe the plague to have been brought from the interior to the coastal regions by troops returning from battles against the Muslim rebels, Benedict suggested evidence to favor the growing and lucrative opium trade, which began after about 1840.
+Although William McNeil and others believe the plague to have been brought from the interior to the coastal regions by troops returning from battles against the Muslim rebels, Benedict suggested evidence to favour the growing and lucrative opium trade, which began after about 1840.